Quantum-Inspired Perfect Matching under Vertex-Color Constraints: Quantum Motivation of EXISTS-PMVC

 The connection between constrained PM and quantum computing has been proposed in a series of works \cite{gu2019quantum2,gu2019quantum3,krenn2019questions}.
 This line of research has inspired interesting theoretical open questions recently, e.g., Krenn's Conjecture on possible optical circuits that exhibit mono-chromatic GHZ state.
-While existing work focused on proving Krenn's Conjecture in special cases \cite{chandran2022perfect} or verifying it up to a relatively small range \cite{cervera2021design}, investigation of complexity and algorithmic work for identifying quantum states other than GHZ on large graphs is lacking.
+While existing work focused on proving Krenn's Conjecture in special cases \cite{chandran2022perfect} or verifying it up to a relatively small range \cite{cervera2021design}, investigation of complexity and algorithmic work for identifying other important quantum states besides GHZ, or arbitrary user-defined states \cite{krenn2019questions} on large graphs is lacking.